Problems We Found In Huntington Beach's Drinking WaterRSS

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of Huntington Beach water to include the most current available data.
+Hydroviv’s Water Nerds have updated our assessment of Huntington Beach water to include the most current available data.
 We look at information from quality test data from Huntington Beach Utilities Division, the city’s water provider, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we build for users in Huntington Beach are optimized with these contaminants in the forefront of our mind.

 Source Of Huntington Beach Drinking Water

 Orange County’s water supplies are a blend of groundwater provided by Orange County Water District and water imported from Northern California and the Colorado River by the Municipal Water District of Orange County (MWDOC).
 77% of Huntington Beach water comes from groundwater sources, and 23% is imported surface water from the Colorado River.
 Groundwater comes from a natural underground aquifer that is replenished with water from the Santa Ana River, local rainfall, Orange County Water District’s Groundwater Replenishment System, and imported water.
 The groundwater basin is 350 square miles and lies beneath north and central Orange County from Irvine to the Los Angeles County border and from Yorba Linda to the Pacific Ocean.